- Rates of some, but not all, cancers are higher in people living with HIV than other people.

 Limit your intake of alcohol.
 Alcohol increases the risk of cancers of the mouth, throat, breast, liver and bowel.

 Eat a healthy, balanced diet.
-Some foods, such as red meat and processed meat (such as ham, bacon and sausages), can increase the risk of developing bowel cancer.
-Fruits and vegetables can lower the risk of bowel, mouth, throat and lung cancers.
+Some foods, such as red meat and processed meat (such as ham, bacon, and sausages), can increase the risk of developing bowel cancer.
+Eating plenty of fruits and vegetables can lower the risk of bowel, mouth, throat and lung cancers.